Who Is Emma Watson?

 'Ballet Shoes,' 'The Tale of Despereaux'

 Although Watson became closely identified with the character of Hermione Granger, as an adolescent the young actress wanted to be seen as more.
 In 2007 she starred in another film based on a children's novel, Ballet Shoes, by Noel Streatfeild.
 The film aired on BBC One, garnering decent reviews with Watson in the lead role.
 In 2008 she branched out into animated work, voicing the character of Princess Pea in The Tale of Despereaux.

 'Beauty and the Beast'

 After the conclusion of Harry Potter, Watson was cast in My Week with Marilyn (2011), The Perks of Being a Wallflower (2012), The Bling Ring (2013), This Is The End (2013) and Noah (2014).
 In 2017 she played the lead role of Belle in the live-action adaptation of Beauty and the Beast, which became the highest-grossing live action musical of all time.

 That year Watson won the MTV Movie & TV Awards' inaugural gender-neutral award for Best Actor in Movie.
 “MTV’s move to create a genderless award for acting will mean something different to everyone,” said Watson.
 “But to me, it indicates that acting is about the ability to put yourself in someone else’s shoes.
 And that doesn’t need to be separated into two different categories.”

 'The Circle,' 'Little Women'

 Also in 2017 Watson joined Tom Hanks and John Boyega for the thriller The Circle, which earned middling reviews despite its strong cast.
-Next up for the actress was a leading role in Greta Gerwig's adaptation of Little Women, set for a Christmas Day 2019 release.
+Next up for the actress was the prominent role of Meg March in Greta Gerwig's 2019 adaptation of Little Women.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!